VeritasSoftware/WebRTC/README.md

 You can go through my SampleBlazorWebApp to see how to use the Client.

+Run the SampleApi first, then run the SampleBlazorWebApp.

+Open multiple browsers, each with their own camera & microphone, to see the WebRTC communication in action.

+Click the Video Chat link in the navigation menu to access the video chat page.

+Select "Local" in the dropdown in one browser first.

+Then, "Remote" in the other browser to see the communication.

+Make sure to allow camera & microphone access when prompted by the browser.

+In the Local browser, click "Invite" to invite the Remote browser.

+Then, the Remote browser, automatically accepts the Invite in the demo but you can defer it too.

+In the Local browser, "Invite accepted." is shown.

+Then, in the Local browser, click "Start Call" to start the WebRTC communication."

+When done, click "End Call" in either browser to end the call.

 ## WebRTC communication supported by the system

 ![WebRTC Communication](Docs/VideoChatSequenceDiagram.png)